-guide. *The captions are written in Japanese, but these artistic references are a
+guide. *The captions are written in Japanese (and not translated here), but these references are still a

-priceless tool for any aspiring artist aiming to properly illustrate a "Capcom
+priceless tool for any aspiring artist, especially those who would like to learn how to properly illustrate a "Capcom